spipu/html2pdf/README.md

 ### Installation

-This package can be installed in your project through composer.
+This package **must** be installed in your project through composer.

 ```
 composer require spipu/html2pdf
 ```

-If you wish to try html2pdf outside a main project, you can just clone the project and run composer:
+If you want to try html2pdf outside a main project, you can just clone the project and run composer:

 ```
 git clone https://github.com/spipu/html2pdf.git